Join the Liberty Family as an International Student

 Here, we care about excellent academics, good quality of life, safety, and our Christian faith.
-Join 700 international students from 70 countries on our beautiful campus in Central Virginia.
+Join more than 700 international students from over 70 countries on our beautiful campus in Central Virginia.
 You can choose from more than 200 undergraduate programs of study — including biomedical sciences, engineering, business, public health, aviation, and many others.

 A Liberty education is designed to prepare you for success in today’s workplace.
 In many programs, you’ll learn directly on the equipment that industry professionals are using.
 And our focus on leadership and relational skills will help you learn to engage American culture — and other cultures — effectively.

 Liberty’s global mindset and commitment to meaningful interactions between students are grounded in our Christian faith.
 We have a welcoming community of international students with regular events and meet-ups at Liberty University’s International Student Center.
 Each semester, we celebrate international students through Global Focus Week, where you’ll find opportunities to grow professionally and spiritually.